This post may contain affiliate links. Please read my disclosure and privacy policy.

 Repeat with the remaining batter, lowering the heat as needed.
 (Pancakes tend to cook faster as you go, so lowering the heat later will prevent burning.)

-Serve the pancakes warm with any toppings you love, like peanut butter, fresh fruit, or a drizzle of maple syrup.
+Serve the pancakes warm with your favorite toppings, like peanut butter, fresh fruit, or a drizzle of maple syrup.
 Leftovers can be stored in an airtight container in the fridge for up to 5 days.

 Ingredients